-One of the nice things about Dagsboro is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Dagsboro is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-The per capita income in Dagsboro in 2010 was $24,642, which is middle income relative to Delaware and the nation.
-This equates to an annual income of $98,568 for a family of four.
+The per capita income in Dagsboro in 2018 was $30,557, which is upper middle income relative to Delaware and the nation.
+This equates to an annual income of $122,228 for a family of four.
 However, Dagsboro contains both very wealthy and poor people as well.

 Dagsboro is a very ethnically-diverse town.
 The people who call Dagsboro home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Dagsboro residents report their race to be White, followed by Black or African-American.
-Dagsboro also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 14.39% of the town’s residents.
-Important ancestries of people in Dagsboro include German, English, Italian, and French .
+Important ancestries of people in Dagsboro include Irish, German, English, Italian, and Polish.

 The most common language spoken in Dagsboro is English.
-Other important languages spoken here include Spanish and Other Asian languages.
+Other important languages spoken here include Spanish and Polish.